nrclaudio/Genome-Analysis-2019/documentation/projectplan/ProjectPlan.md

     - Nanopore MinION R7 long-reads
     - Illumina HiSeq 100 bp pair-end short-reads
         - Corrected PacBio were assembled using Celera 8.1
-        - Assembled contigs were corrected with Illumins using BWA 0.7.9a
+        - Assembled contigs were corrected with Illumina using BWA 0.7.9a
             - BWA-MEM algorithm
             - -M alignment
         -  5 non-overlapping contigs.
 These 5 contigs were aligned against the NCBI Genbank database and all were found to be part of the E. faecium plasmid pMG1 A single gap between two contigs, could not be closed by PCR.
 Thus, we assembled Illumina reads together with MinION 2D reads using the SPAdes assembler (version 3.0)